Musab005/Magic-Story-Privacy-Policy/privacy-policy.md

 We collect and store the following information when you use our app:

+Analytics and Diagnostics Data

 Full name and frequency of usage.

 How We Use Your Information:

 The information helps us understand user behaviour and improve our app.
+We use analytics tools to collect data on app usage and performance.
+This data includes crash logs and diagnostics, which help us identify and address any issues to provide you with a better experience.

 User-Generated Content: